 I would like to first explain a few surface issues regarding some of the Rambam’s references.
 We will then address this topic on a more profound level.

 First of all, clothes were basically long robes in the Rambam’s and Talmud’s day.
 The Rambam here states that long clothes which reach the ground are typical of the arrogant.
-Likewise, letting down one’s robe (from being hitched up at the belt) is a sign of arrogance.
+Likewise, letting down one’s robe (from being hitched up at the waist) is a sign of arrogance.
 Lengthy clothes were impractical for the working class as they interfered with manual labor.
 The wealthy leisure classes, who needed not work themselves, typically wore such clothes as a sign of their status (think long, royal robes).
 Thus, anyone who wore such a style was considered to be flaunting a high social status (whether deservedly or not), in a manner the Sages deemed ostentatious.
 The one exception to this was the Sabbath (as the Rambam mentions), when no one worked, and so everyone had the luxury of dressing long.
 (Above based on Talmud Shabbos 113a and commentary appearing in ArtScroll edition.)

 Another issue the Rambam discusses here is shoe patches.
 Shoes were basically a filthy affair in those days.
 Although paved roads are hardly a modern invention, until comparatively recent times most streets and walkways were covered with mud much of the year.
 A man’s shoes were assumed to be filthy, serving only in the practical capacity of keeping his feet dry and protected.
 Thus, as the Rambam states, in the rainy season shoes had to patched up sufficiently to serve their purpose.
 During the summer months when much of the Middle East has no rain, more respectable shoes were in place.